miniengineer/mini_reviews_database_api/README.md

 # About

-Simple mini reviews database, where you can create, retrieve, update and delete reviews.
+Simple reviews application that lets you to create, retrieve, update and delete reviews.
 Enjoy using it ^^

 # Getting started